henvic/henvic.github.io/content/posts/env.md

 **Possible complications:**

 * A library might depend on an environment variable, and you won't be able to unset it.
-* You might end up unsetting something that shouldn't be unset (for argument's sake, think PATH environment variables).
+* You might end up unsetting something that shouldn't be unset (for argument's sake, consider the `$PATH` environment variable).

 Also, who guarantees that new contributions are going to follow this pattern consistently?
 In the end, it'd likely just add to the burden code reviewers already have, right?

 Static code analysis might do this automagically, but who has the time to write one to do so and decide how to deal with the number of possibilities regarding false positives, false negatives, opt-in, opt-out approaches when you could avoid this hassle by using a configuration file?

-> An alternative to this is to make sure you purge any secrets from your child processes environment variables when initializing them, but this might not be feasible, as already discussed.
+> An alternative to this is to make sure you purge any secrets from your child processes environment variables when initializing them, but this might not be feasible everywhere.

 ### Use environment variables to point to where secrets live
 [Google](https://cloud.google.com/docs/authentication/getting-started), [AWS](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html), [Microsoft](https://docs.microsoft.com/en-us/azure/developer/go/azure-sdk-authorization) Software Development Kits (SDK) all provide a way for you to authenticate with their client libraries using a credentials file.